adriacarrasquilla/latent-multi-transformer/README.md

 ## A Latent Transformer for Disentangled Face Editing in Images and Videos

+DISCLAIMER: This is a WIP.
+The contents of the README refer to the original work.
+It needs to be updated yet.

-Official implementation for paper: A Latent Transformer for Disentangled Face Editing in Images and Videos.
+Fork of the implementation for paper: A Latent Transformer for Disentangled Face Editing in Images and Videos.

 [[Video Editing Results]](https://drive.google.com/drive/folders/1aIfmbgJL1CUFgZQzqDVaUtLHrqxS6QjP?usp=sharing)